racheltheadventurer/intro-to-js/README.md

 Hiya!
 Welcome to my first repository.

 I've started a journey at General Assembly this week and I will be documenting literally everything I hand-code through the course.
-It's like a whole new world now that I am actually coding and I often feel retarded but i'll be keeping my head up.

-Divide and conquer.
+The course is way more challenging than I expected and I already feel like I am losing my mind.
+Just gotta keep my head up - divide and conquer!

 Xo.R